kontent-ai/gatsby-packages/examples/resolution/README.md

 ## Content modeling

 This section explains how the content is modeled.
-You could follow to next section ["Import the content to your on Kontent project"](#Import-site-content-to-your-Kontent-project) and explore the models by your own as well as the sample data based on it.
-Or you could create models manually to familiarize yourself with the Kontent user interface.
+You could follow to next section ["Import the content to your on Kontent.ai project"](#Import-site-content-to-your-Kontent-project) and explore the models by your own as well as the sample data based on it.
+Or you could create models manually to familiarize yourself with the Kontent.ai user interface.

 Once you create the content models, you could create content items based on these and the site would be capable to handle the content and render it.

-### Kontent content models
+### Kontent.ai content models

 First of of all it is required to create two content types: